-God’s commandments are delightful.
-The cure for the pain and anguish of troubles.
-They tell us the truth, we belong to God, He knows our troubles, he is a very real help and presence, we can cast every care upon Him, His peace will guard and protect our hearts!
+God’s commandments are delightful, the cure for the pain and anguish of troubles.
+They tell us the truth, that we belong to God.
+He knows our troubles, He is a very real help and presence, and we can cast every care upon Him.
+His peace will guard and protect our hearts!

 Galatians 5:14– For the whole Law is fulfilled in one word, in the statement, “You shall love your neighbor as yourself.”

 God’s word is wonderful.
-You want to fill your soul and your mind, to see beyond the mundane, to soar with all your senses, then look into the word of God and learn about the most amazing being in existence, what He’s like, What he’s done, What He’s made, What he thinks.
-You will be filled with wonder that will never be mundane, because it so far exceeds our capacity to fully understand.
+If you want to fill your soul and your mind, to see beyond the mundane, to soar with all your senses, then look into the word of God and learn about the most amazing being in existence, what He’s like, what He’s done, what He’s made, what He thinks.
+You will be filled with wonder that will never be mundane because it so far exceeds our capacity to fully understand.